Introducing a New Era of Backroads Navigation

-Ever since I led the first Backroads trips back in 1979, our turn-by-turn written directions have represented independence: independence from biking at the same speed of the fastest or slowest rider, and independence from the “group” mentality that turns people away from other forms of organized travel.
-While many tour operators insist on making guests hike or bike at the same pace, the combination of our detailed directions and our industry-leading support means that we not only expect but encourage our guests to speed ahead to tackle a big climb, or to take a break to savor a cappuccino in an inviting town square.
+Ever since I led the first Backroads trips back in 1979, our turn-by-turn written directions have represented independence: independence from biking at the same speed of the fastest or slowest rider, and independence from the group mentality that may turn people away from organized travel.
+While many tour operators insist on making guests hike or bike at the same pace, the combination of our detailed directions and industry-leading support means that we not only expect but encourage our guests to speed ahead and tackle a big climb, or take a break and savor a cappuccino in an inviting town square.

 Since 2006, the promise of a new form of independence came onto the scene with navigational cycling computers.
 We listened closely as more and more guests asked for GPS guidance on our trips.
 We conducted plenty of research as well, knowing that the wrong device can ruin a whole day's ride!
 Well, I'm excited to report that we've outfitted our bikes with the newest top-of-the-line Wahoo GPS navigation units on Biking and Multi-Adventure trips in Europe, North America, Hawaii, and on select Latin America trips - included at no additional cost.
 (My wife Liz and I recently used the units in Champagne, Alsace, Provence and the French Riviera during the last phase of testing... let's just say that I love R&D.) Wahoo was able to offer devices that meet our highest standards and allow our guests to navigate in away that suits them and their Backroads experience best.

 Enjoy the Ride!